Surgeons Can Do Autopsies If They Want

-- Pretty much the same on regular CSI: Crime Scene Investigation with Langston, who often ended up helping Doc Robbins in autopsy.
+- Averted on regular CSI: Crime Scene Investigation with Langston, who often ended up helping Doc Robbins in autopsy.
 He, too was a pathologist.

-- Also justified on Battlestar Galactica: Doc Cottle is perhaps the last doctor in the universe until we learn there's also a neurologist in the fleet late in Season 4.
+- Justified on Battlestar Galactica: Doc Cottle is perhaps the last doctor in the universe until we learn there's also a neurologist in the fleet late in Season 4.